particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 ### LESC pairing - simple

 This example shows how to do encrypted BLE communication using LESC Pairing in "just works" mode.
 This encrypts the data between the two devices, but does not authenticate, which requires some combination of displays and keypads or buttons.
 This requires Device OS 3.1 or later.
+The P2 and Photon 2 do not support LESC pairing at this time.

 {{> project-browser project="ble-lesc1-central" default-file="src/ble-lesc1-central.cpp" height="400" flash="true" options="gen3" target=">=3.1"}}